Eddie Francis: Mayoralty

 Francis was first elected mayor in the 2003 municipal election, winning narrowly over fellow councillor Bill Marra.
 At 29 years old, Francis became Windsor's second-youngest mayor, behind Daniell Willis Mason, who was 26 years old when he was elected as Mayor in 1895.

 One of his first acts as mayor was to join the planning committee for the 2006 Super Bowl festivities in Detroit, ensuring that Windsor would receive some of the economic benefits of participating in a major tourist event.

 He was subsequently re-elected in the 2006 election, garnering 77.56 per cent of the votes cast in the mayoral race, for which 38.2 per cent of registered voters cast a ballot.
 He won again in the 2010 election, with 56.17% of the vote.

 During Francis' mayoralty, Windsor has consistently reduced municipal debt and passed six consecutive budgets with zero tax increases.

 In March 2014, Francis announced he would not be running for a fourth term, and left office that year having served 11 years as mayor.
-This made him the second longest serving mayor in Windsor's history (behind Arthur Reaume, who served for 13 years from 1941 - 1954.)
+This made him the second longest serving mayor in Windsor's history (behind Arthur Reaume, who served for 13 years from 1941 to 1954.)

 Francis became executive vice-president of the Windsor Family Credit Union beginning on December 1, 2014.
-He is currently serving as CEO of the WFCU.
+He is CEO of the WFCU.